 What Precautions Should I Take When Cleaning Electrical Contacts?

 You should also be sure to clean your components in a clean, tidy space.
 Use compressed air to blow any debris from your workspace, then use it to blow any large dirt particles out of the electrical components you’re cleaning.
-Keeping the area clear of dirt and dust will give you the best chance of avoiding putting it right back into the guitar.
+Keeping the area clear of dirt and dust will give you the best chance of avoiding putting that debris right back into the guitar.

 Finally, for scrubbing the components, be sure to use a micro brush with fine bristles.
 Using a Q-Tip or other cotton swab will likely leave fibers on the components, which will cause connection issues and will also become attractants for more dirt.